-At the end of the reporting period the Russian Federation owned (both direct and indirect ownership) over 50% in OJSC "Gazprom" (the previous "Parent"), which holds 53.49% of the Company through its 100% subsidiary LLC "Gazprom energoholding" (immediate parent company).
-Thus the OJSC "Gazprom" is the ultimate parent company of the Group and the Russian Federation is the ultimate controlling party of the Group.
+At the end of the reporting period the Russian Federation owned (both direct and indirect ownership) over 50% in PJSC "Gazprom" (the previous "Parent"), which holds 53.49% of the Company through its 100% subsidiary LLC "Gazprom energoholding" (immediate parent company).
+Thus the PJSC "Gazprom" is the ultimate parent company of the Group and the Russian Federation is the ultimate controlling party of the Group.

-The government of the Russian Federation directly affects the Group's operations through regulations of wholesale and retail sales of electricity and heat exercised by the Federal Service on Tariffs (the "FST") and the Regional Energy Commissions of Moscow and Moscow region (the "RECs").
-OJSC "System Operator of the United Power System" (the "SO UPS"), which is controlled by the Russian Federation, regulates operations of generating assets of the Group.
+The government of the Russian Federation directly affects the Group's operations through regulations of wholesale and retail sales of electricity and heat exercised by the Federal Antimonopoly Service (the "FAS") and Department of economic policy and development of Moscow and Committee on the prices and tariffs of the Moscow region..
+Starting July 2015 OJSC "System Operator of the United Power System" (the "SO UPS"), which is controlled by the Russian Federation, regulates operations of generating assets of the Group.

-The Group's customer base, as well as its supply chain, includes a large number of entities controlled by or related to the state
+The Group's customer base, as well as its supply chain, includes a large number of entities controlled by or related to the state.

-As described in Note 6 and Note 32, the government's economic, social and other policies could materially affect operations of the Group.
+As described in Note 5 and Note 32, the government's economic, social and other policies could materially affect operations of the Group.